Bietola/5mincode/_posts/2018-09-24-metafunctions.md

 struct is_same<T, T> : std::true_type {};
 ```

 This particular function is used, quite intuitively, to check if two given types are the same.
-The first *struct* represents a metafuction that takes two **template parameters** and always return false... or at least it looks like false.
+The first *struct* represents a metafuction that takes two **template parameters** and always returns false... or at least it looks like false.

-Wait what the hell is a *std::false_type*?
+Wait, what the hell is a *std::false_type*?
 Well that's just the modern way to specify a metafunction return type!
 It does pile another level of abstraction on top, but nothing impossible to understand.

-To understand *std::false_type* (and *std::true_type* for that manner) you must first understand *std::integral_constant*, which, in turn, is just an additional level of abstraction to represent compile time constants.
+To understand *std::false_type* (and *std::true_type*, for that manner) you must first understand *std::integral_constant*, which, in turn, is just an additional level of abstraction to represent compile time constants.

 Remember that *static constexpr int value* that we had to type in to define a metafunction return type?
-Well it gets kind of repetitive after a while, so the guys at the STL came up with this little struct:
+Well it gets kind of repetitive after a while, so much so that the guys at the STL came up with this little struct:

 ``` cpp
 template <class T, T v>